Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Implementing an ISMS and keeping track of security controls and metrics will guarantee their efficacy, and including stakeholders will help foster an organizational culture of security and compliance.

-60. Describe your experience with designing for GDPR compliance in data processing systems.
+60. How is GDPR compliance achieved in data processing systems?

 Ans:

 Using privacy by design and default principles to safeguard personal data and adhere to GDPR is part of designing for compliance.
 This entails carrying out impact analyses on data protection, putting in place organizational and technical safeguards to guarantee data security and confidentiality, creating procedures for data subject rights, and putting in place retention and deletion guidelines.
-Frequent evaluations and audits keep an eye on compliance, handle privacy concerns, and guarantee ongoing enhancements to data protection procedures, preserving peoples’ right to privacy and upholding openness in data processing operations.
+Regular audits ensure compliance, address privacy concerns, and improve data protection, preserving privacy and transparency.

 Course Curriculum